Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 and intelligent scalability.

 Precision-Scaled Supply:
-At its core, Orb-mint uses 7 decimal precision (e7) rather than the larger decimal holding places for precise measurments of value although smaller memes use larger decimals to help point out the fractions of a Orb-Mint-Multi-blockchain-Compatible-Coin, we implemnet less coin in intial minting and antictipate larger than average meme scale value.
+At its core, Orb-Mint-Multi-blockchain-Compatible-Coin uses 7 decimal precision (e7) rather than the larger decimal holding places for precise measurments of value although smaller memes use larger decimals to help point out the fractions of a Orb-Mint-Multi-blockchain-Compatible-Coin, we implemnet less coin in intial minting and antictipate larger than average meme scale value.
 After all despite being compatible with other blocks this coin has its own Block-, it's built to run fast and in syntax formation in CPP.
 This design is more than symbolic—it mathematically aligns with